 Create Your Thank You Note Templates

 Like many people who own a smartphone, it’s typical to use it for directions.
 However, you never know if you’re going to have poor service or if your phone dies, so it’s best to have a physical copy of directions to the location of your interview.
-It’s always better to be safe than sorry with something as simple as this, so be sure to bring either a print out or write down the directions to have just in case.
+It’s always better to be safe than sorry with something as simple as this, so be sure to bring a printout or write down the directions just in case.

 Set an Extra Alarm for the Morning

-You can never be too prepared when getting ready in the morning for an interview.
-You want to ensure you have enough time to get dressed, review your notes, eat a smart breakfast, and arrive at the interview on time.
+You can never be too prepared when preparing for an interview in the morning.
+You want to ensure you have enough time to get dressed, review your notes, eat a brilliant breakfast, and arrive at the interview on time.
 The last thing you want to have happen is to be rushed in the morning.
 Oversleeping is not an option.
 It can’t hurt to set an extra alarm on your phone so you are able to wake up with enough time to get everything ready to go.

 Give Yourself Some Free Time before Bed

-After you’ve gotten everything prepared, it’s important to take some time for yourself.
+After you’ve prepared everything, it’s important to take time for yourself.
 Give yourself a little bit of free time before bed that allows you to put your mind at ease.
-Watch that new sitcom episode on Netflix or read a good book so that you are as relaxed as can be before you fall asleep.
+Watch that new sitcom episode on Netflix or read a good book to be as relaxed as possible before you fall asleep.

 As you get ready for your upcoming interview, follow these helpful steps.
 That way, you’ll be even more organized, energized, self-assured, and prepared for your interview the next day.